toorusr/domainsoup-cli/README.md

 # domainsoup-cli
-A cli for souping domains
+A commandline tool for souping domain names